 Garnishment/levies are court ordered recoupment of a debt owed by a provider to a third party.
 When MDHS receives notice of a garnishment or levy action against a child care provider, MDHS must submit payment to the garnishing party until the provider’s debt has been paid in full, or until a Notice of Release has been received.
 The provider must contact the garnishing party to dispute the action or make alternate payment arrangements.

-Source: 4 5 C F R 9 8 .
-5 6 ; Miss.
+Source: 45 CFR 98.56; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised:
+Revised: August 2025

-March 2020

-Rule 8.16 Licensure Revocation or Closure By MSDH
+Rule 8.14 Licensure Revocation or Closure

-Any child care center closed by MSDH Licensure Department will be immediately closed in the CCPP.
+Any child care center that does not hold a valid license issued by MSDH Bureau of Child Care Licensure will be immediately closed in the CCPP.

 CCDF funds cannot be used to pay a child care provider if the license has lapsed at any time.
 Funds shall be recouped for any lapse in time the license was not valid.
-If a provider is reinstated by MSDH Licensure Department within the MSDH thirty (30) days from the date of the closure, MDHS will not require the child care provider to submit a new child care provider application, but instead will allow the CCPP status to be reinstated.
+If a provider license is reinstated by MSDH Bureau of Child Care Licensure within thirty (30) days from the date of the closure, MDHS will not require the child care provider to submit a new child care provider application but instead will allow the CCPP status to be reinstated.

-If the death of a child occurs in a CCPP provider, and the death is determined to be due to a health and safety violation, the child care provider will be terminated from the CCPP upon a final determination of the cause of death.
-MDHS staff will assist with locating alternate childcare for other CCPP children if needed.
+If the death of a child occurs at a CCPP provider’s facility, and the death is determined to be due to a health and safety violation, the child care provider will be terminated from the CCPP upon a final determination of the cause of death.
+MDHS staff will assist with locating alternate child care for any other CCPP children enrolled in the child care provider’s care as needed.

 Source: 45 CFR 98.56; 45 CFR 98.42; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: March 2020
+Revised: August 2025